-Wolf Van Halen ‘Blown Away’ By The Success Of ‘Distance’ & Says ‘I Wish You Were Here To See This Pop’
+Wolf Van Halen ‘Blown Away’ By The Success Of ‘Distance’ & Writes ‘I Wish You Were Here To See This Pop’

 Wolf Van Halen remarked that he was “blown away” by the critical response to his first solo tune “Distance” and wrote a touching note to his late father, Eddie, in the caption of an Instagram post where he spoke of some wonderful news.

-The song has hit the Number 1 spot in the categories of Hard Rock Digital Sales, and Hot Hard Rock.
-It also scored a Number 2 position in Rock Digital Sales, Number 9 in Hot Rock and Alternative, Number 20 in Mainstream Rock, and Number 32 in rock airplay on the Billboard Charts as seen in his Instagram post shared here.
+The song has hit the No. 1 spot in the categories of Hard Rock Digital Sales and Hot Hard Rock.
+It also scored a No. 2 position in Rock Digital Sales, No. 9 in Hot Rock and Alternative, No. 20 in Mainstream Rock, and No. 32 in Rock Airplay on the Billboard Charts, as seen in his Instagram post here.

-In a caption that accompanied the list of accolades, Wolf stated that he was blown away by the response to his music and was thankful to each and every person that listened to it.
+In a caption that accompanied the list of accolades, Wolf stated that he was astounded by the response to his music and was thankful to each and every person that listened to it.
 He called the period since his father’s death an incredibly difficult time and admitted that releasing “Distance” and seeing it resonate with so many had been such a therapeutic experience.

-The first to comment was his mother and Eddie’s ex-wife Valerie Bertinelli, who shared in a statement that she was so proud of their son, his strength, and his equanimity.
+The first to comment was his mother and Eddie’s ex-wife, Valerie Bertinelli, who stated that she was so proud of their son, his strength, and his equanimity.
 She ended her statement with a declaration of love “to the moon and back.”

-Wolf’s girlfriend Andrea called her boyfriend “amazing.”
+Wolf’s girlfriend, Andrea, called her boyfriend “amazing.”

-Other followers of Wolf’s added their own comments regarding the continued accolades.
+Other followers of Wolf added comments regarding the continued accolades.

 “It was therapeutic for so many of us too, obviously not in exactly the same way, but it was.
 And this will bring comfort to a lot of people in similar situations as yours for years and years to come.
 You deserve every accolade you get, so incredibly well done,” wrote one fan.